sdorra/airline/README.md

 <dependency>
     <groupId>com.github.rvesse</groupId>
     <artifactId>airline</artifactId>
-    <version>0.9.2</version>
+    <version>1.0.0</version>
 </dependency>
 ```

-Snapshot artifacts of the latest source are also available using the version `1.0.0-SNAPSHOT` from the [OSSRH repositories](http://central.sonatype.org/pages/ossrh-guide.html#ossrh-usage-notes)
+Snapshot artifacts of the latest source are also available using the version `1.0.1-SNAPSHOT` from the [OSSRH repositories](http://central.sonatype.org/pages/ossrh-guide.html#ossrh-usage-notes)

-Note that `1.0.0-SNAPSHOT` represents significant breaking changes from the existing `0.9.2` release
+Please note that `1.0.0` represents significant breaking changes from the previous `0.9.x` releases, please review the Change Log before attempting to upgrade an application that uses an older version.

 ## Build Status